V4Fire/Client/src/components/traits/i-lock-page-scroll/README.md

 ### lockPageScroll

-Blocks scrolling of the document, i.e., prevents any scrolling of the document except within the specified node.
+Locks scrolling of the document, preventing any scrolling of the document except within that node.
 The method has a default implementation.

 ```typescript